kenpkz/chainlink-node-gcp/tutorial.md

 You can retrieve the AlloyDB password from Secret Manager

->Use `chainlinkdb` as the database name, or you can define your own value, but ensure you edit the databse name accordingly on line 23 in the `startup.sh` file
+>Use `chainlinkdb` as the database name, or you can define your own value, but ensure you edit the database name accordingly on line 23 in the `startup.sh` file

 ## Create Chianlink Node Confidential VMs, Global HTTPS Load Balancer etc. using Terraform

 > The prerequisites are the GPC project, VPC have been provisioned, and the IAM identity to execute the Terraform code has sufficient privilege.
 If you are following along using the Cloud Shell tutorial, it will be the IAM identity that you used to sign in the current GCP session.